 Agency Use of LTP Engine IDs

 All instances of LTP for deployment in support of CCSDS missions must use LTP Engine IDs allocated by the CCSDS Space Assigned Numbers Authority (SANA) (reference [5]).

+The space of Engine IDs allocated to SANA for management by IANA shall be as defined in RFC7116 (reference XX).

+NOTES:

-NOTE – LTP Engine IDs are represented in the LTP protocol with SDNVs.
+LTP Engine IDs are represented in the LTP protocol with SDNVs.
 Values up to 214-1 can be represented in two bytes.

+The process for obtaining assignments of LTP Engine IDs from SANA is defined in Annex D of this document.

 Green-Part Data